thebigG/QtYAML/README.md

-Too to auto-generate a GUI from YAML to Qt's Ui files.
+Tool to auto-generate a GUI from YAML to Qt's Ui files.